Chart Color Schemes

 Ballarat East is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Ballarat East showed lower-than-average cultural diversity, with 89.6% of its population being citizens, 88.3% born in Australia, and 93.7% speaking English only at home.
-Christianity was the predominant religion, accounting for 41.6%.
-Judaism, while small at 0.1%, was proportionally similar to the rest of Victoria.
+Ballarat East showed lower than average cultural diversity, with 89.6% being citizens, 88.3% born in Australia, and 93.7% speaking English only at home.
+Christianity was the predominant religion, comprising 41.6%.
+Judaism was slightly overrepresented at 0.1%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity